j19sch/frogsconf/pages/home.md

 ### When is it?

-Friday 3 September 2021 in the evening (lean coffee, tools orientation, social hangout)
+Wednesday 2 March 2022 in the evening (lean coffee, social hangout)
-Saturday 4 September 2021 (unconference)
+Saturday 5 March 2022 (unconference)

 You can find the schedule [here](link://slug/schedule).